sailfish009/openstructure/modules/seq/base/doc/seq.rst

     Returns a string version of this sequence with all hyphens removed.
 Also available as the property :attr:`gapless_string`.

+  .. method:: Normalise()

+    Remove '-' and '.' as gaps from the sequence and make it all upper case.
+    Works in place.

   .. method:: SetName()